PCB Design Software: Which One is Best?

-They are all also difficult to use.
+But, all three of them are difficult to use.
 Plan on spending at least several days, but more likely weeks, learning how to use any of them (especially Eagle!).

-A cheaper, easier to use option is a software package called DipTrace, which is what I personally recommend, especially for new designers.
+A powerful, but cheaper and easier to use PCB design package is called DipTrace, which is what I personally recommend, especially for new hardware entrepreneurs, startups and makers.
 Although Diptrace is a fantastic option for new designers, it’s also powerful enough to handle the most complicated designs.